tjysdsg/tjysdsg.github.io/about.markdown

 I am fortunate to be advised
-by [Dr. Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) and to be working on [ESPnet](https://github.com/espnet/espnet) for my directed study.
+by [Dr. Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) and to be working on [ESPnet](https://github.com/espnet/espnet) for my directed study and capstone project.

 # Publications